walmartlabs/lacinia/docs/resolve/overview.rst

 If the value is a scalar type, it is added as-is.

-Otherwise, the value is a structured type, and the query must provide sub-fields.
+Otherwise, the value is a structured type, and the query must provide nested selections.

 Field Resolver Arguments
 ------------------------